MiquelMarinoEspinosa/Tennis-Refactoring-Kata-PHP/README.md

   - Use it at the first `minusResult` condition
   - Replace the second `minusResult` condition
   - Replace the third `minusResult` condition
+  - Now the coverage and the IDE indicates that the `minusResult` is not used.
+Therefore, it can be removed